Fans pay tribute to Nobel laureate Garcia Marquez in Mexico City

-MEXICO CITY (Reuters) - Fans and family paid their respects to Colombian author Gabriel Garcia Marquez on Monday, leaving flowers and playing music in remembrance of the Nobel laureate and giant of Latin American literature.
+MEXICO CITY, April 21 (Reuters) - Fans and family paid their respects to Colombian author Gabriel Garcia Marquez on Monday, leaving flowers and playing music in remembrance of the Nobel laureate and giant of Latin American literature.

 Hundreds thronged outside Mexico City’s Palace of Fine Arts, a domed jewel of early 20th century architecture, to lay bouquets and see the urn containing the ashes of the author of “One Hundred Years of Solitude,” who died in Mexico on Thursday, at age 87.